 The first officers installed following the initiatory ceremonies were: P. W. Clifford, grand knight; Thomas Howard, deputy grand knight; Frank Gallagher, recording secretary; Fred Wager, financial secretary; Joseph Murphy, treasurer; Daniel E. Kelly, advocate; Rev. W. S. Hogan, chaplain.

 During the early years of the council a number of new members were added through initiations.
 However, the growth was of a slow and steady order.
 Like other orders of the day the local council had its ups and downs.
 No attempt was made at promotional campaigns or artificial stimuli.
-In the ---?--- it was a struggle on the part of the council officials, who labored unselfishly and unceasingly during their terms of office to keep the organization intact.
+In the beginning, it was a struggle on the part of the council officials, who labored unselfishly and unceasingly during their terms of office to keep the organization intact.

 The old saying that a lull precedes a storm is well illustrated in the history of the local council, for the period immediately prior to the world war was a time of decided inactivity.
 Efforts toward the revival of the council were underway when the world war broke out.
 The efforts were, of course, speeded up when the Knights of Columbus entered their war activities.
 Many members of the local council joined the forces of Uncle Sam, and thousands of soldiers were sent to Valparaiso university for military training.